 What would I do differently?
 I would visit some of the smaller, more remote towns, villages, and areas.

 What would I do the same?
-I’d still rent an amazing rental home with Twiddy & Co, eat a lot of great seafood, relax on the beaches, and keep the same company!
+I’d still rent an amazing rental home, eat a lot of great seafood, relax on the beaches, and keep the same company!